NicholasBoss/vscodetips/README.md

 ## 4. [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)

 Error Lens is an extension that highlights errors and warnings in your code directly on the line where they occur.
 It makes it easier to spot and fix issues in your code.
+I have found that this extension works with at least the following languages: Python, CSS, JavaScript and JSON

 ## 5. [Indent Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)